-Many people think of Social Security benefits as something you can receive once you reach retirement age.
+There are several variations of Social Security benefits, including two kinds of disability insurance you can receive before you reach retirement age.

 Are You Eligible for Disability Benefits?

-If you have worked for at least five of the past 10 years at a job that is covered under the Social Security Act, you are likely eligible for benefits from Social Security if you become disabled.
-The test for eligibility is not a measure of when you can go back to a job or whether you’ve been able to find a new job.
-The only concern is if you are capable of doing a job that is typically open in the average workplace.
+If you have worked for at least five of the past 10 years at a job that is covered under the Social Security Act, you may be eligible for Social Security disability benefits if you lose the ability to do any open job in the average workplace.

 How Can You Make a Claim for Benefits?

-You can apply either online through the SSA.gov website or by calling the office toll free at 800-772-1213 to make an appointment request with your local Social Security office.
-Claims can also be taken over the phone.
-Typically, it takes an hour or more to complete the application process.
+You can apply online or by calling the office toll free at 800-772-1213 to request an appointment with your local Social Security office.
+You may also give make a claim over the phone.
+Your application may take more than an hour.

-You will need to provide the following data to the Social Security representative:
+You must provide the following information to apply for Social Security benefits: